PLANS AND PROTOCOLS

 - Ask residents who aren’t feeling well to stay in their apartments or go to the hospital for further medical evaluations.

-- Our on-site resident care professionals are extensively trained to support our residents and monitor their health.
-At the earliest signs of one resident experiencing a similar illness and symptoms, we’ll enact extra infection control procedures, including limiting non-essential activities in the community and notifying families and visitors.
+- Our on-site resident care professionals, particularly in Assisted Living and Memory Care, are extensively trained to support our residents and monitor their health.
+At the earliest signs of one resident’s experiencing a similar illness and symptoms, we’ll enact extra infection-control procedures, including limiting non-essential activities in the community and notifying families and visitors.